 MassHire Franklin Hampshire Career Center is pleased to provide access to eligible job seekers to a variety of programs that will help you with your job search.
 Read on below to learn more about programs that will help you find funding for education and training opportunities.
-If you have any question or need assistance, please call one of our centers to make an appointment.
+If you have any question or need assistance, please call the Greenfield Career Center make an appointment.

 The Healthcare UP program offers free CNA/HHA training and job readiness workshops to those who qualify.

 The May CNA/HHA training has been postponed until summer 2020.

 Attend a virtual information session to learn more on Thursday, May 21st at 10:00am.